enthudave/star_wars.vim/README.md

-# star_wars.vim
+# Star Wars Theme for Vim
-vim colorscheme inspired by the 'An Old Hope' scheme for Atom
+  inspired by the "An Old Hope" colorscheme for Atom